Karlie Kloss Dresses As A Geisha After She Mistook Beyoncé For TLC

 Topics that weren’t a no-go zone for the model included Kloss’s friendship with Swift, politics, the new U.S. President Donald Trump, and her businessman boyfriend, Joshua Kushner – the brother of Ivanka Trump’s husband Jared Kushner.
 During the interview scheduled in Australia, five of Kloss’s managers stood by to listen to journalists who spoke to the model, who has worked hard to maintain her high-fashion image.

 However, fans have been wondering why she’s friends with Swift, 26, who has kept tight-lipped about politics when Kloss believes that women should code.
-On the flip side, Kloss is also best friends with Ivanka Trump and has rubbed elbow with the rest of the Trump family.
+On the flip side, Kloss is also best friends with Ivanka Trump and has rubbed elbows with the rest of the Trump family.
 Her history in social climbing was revealed in a new report via The Sydney Morning Herald.

 Most of her real life connections not only include Swift’s famous squad members, but she’s also friends with Chloe and Grace Murdoch, Dasha Zhukova, Wendi Dang, and Princess Beatrice.
 Kloss has been working hard to establish her relationships with the elite, including model Elle Macpherson, claims the report.